Dollar on back foot after U.S. service sector survey fans recession worries

 "It is reasonable to think the non-farm payrolls figure is more likely than not to come on the disappointing side.
 It could even fall below zero," he said.

-The median economists forecast polled by Reuters is a rise of 145,000 in September.
+The median economists' forecast polled by Reuters is for a rise of 145,000 in September, a tad below the average over the last 12 months around 173,000.

 Heightened worries about the U.S. service sector increased expectations that the U.S. Federal Reserve will cut interest rates at the end of this month, undermining the dollar's yield advantage.

-Fed funds rate futures FFX9, FFF0 are almost fully pricing in a 25 basis point rate cut and a high chance of another cut by December.
+Fed funds rate futures FFX9, FFF0 are almost fully pricing in a 25 basis point rate cut at Oct.
+30 and a high chance of another cut by December.

 But some market players think rate cuts are far from a done deal.